Calcium Test: Meaning, Functions, Causes, Symptoms, Normal Range, and Complete Guide

 Blood Clotting

-Calcium helps release certain hormones and enzymes required for metabolism and overall functioning.
+Calcium helps trigger the release of certain hormones and enzymes that regulate metabolism and cellular activity.

 Causes of Low Calcium Levels (Hypocalcemia)